davidamichelson/DIV6700/schedule.md

 ### Thursday, September 1: Discussion
 *Assignments*

-- *Florilegium I* is due on Brightspace by 8 AM Central Time.
+- *Practice Florilegium* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.

 1. How did Christians fit into existing patterns of Roman conflict with Judaism?
 2. How were Christians effected by the Roman fear of factions?